-Credits 2 ECTS Entry Requirements None; please note this is a 1 st -year module and should only be chosen by students who do not have a background in this field.
+· Credits 2 ECTS Entry Requirements None; please note this is a 1 st -year module and should only be chosen by students who do not have a background in this field.
 This course is for semester 2 only!
-Method Lectures Assessment Exam (multiple choice questions) Course Material Ebert RJ & RW Griffin, Business Essentials, Pearson, 8th edition, 2011, ISBN: 978-0-13-802161-0 or a more recent edition Course Outline The module gives an introduction to the main elements of management theory.
+Method Lectures Assessment Exam (multiple choice questions) Course Material Ebert RJ & RW Griffin, Business Essentials , Pearson, 10 th edition, or a more recent edition Course Outline The module gives an introduction to the main elements of management theory.
 The principles of management apply to all kinds of organisations.
 Although the focus is often on management in business enterprises, remember managers also work in charities, social organisations, educational institutions, government agencies etc. Remember, too, that managers bring to small organisations much the same kinds of skills - the ability to make decisions and respond to a variety of challenges - which they bring to large ones.
 Regardless of the nature and size of an organisation, managers are among its most important resources.
 As a result, management is of importance to everyone who comes into contact with these kinds of organisations.
 This can be as a manager, but also as employee, customer, supplier, volunteer etc. The module deals with all kinds of management issues in organisations in Europe.

-Learning Outcomes After completing this course students should be able to: Discuss the concepts of management and organisation and explain why these are important Identify the various stakeholders of an organisation and describe what induces them to make their contribution Explain the importance of setting goals and formulating Explain the importance of setting goals and formulating strategies Name the different organisational structures and their advantages and disadvantages Define human resource management and workforce diversity Outline the most important theories of motivation
+Learning Outcomes After completing this course students should be able to: Discuss the concepts of management and organisation and explain why these are important Identify the various stakeholders of an organisation and describe what induces them to make their contribution Explain the importance of setting goals and formulating strategies Name the different organisational structures and their advantages and disadvantages Define human resource management and workforce diversity Outline the most important theories of motivation